cloudali/usernamesnipe/README.md

-# UsernameSnipe
+# USERSNIPE

-**UsernameSnipe** is a simple Discord bot I made for fun designed to scrape a gaming site for specific usernames and notify the user who requested it via DM as well as in the requested channel when they come online.
+**usersnipe** is a simple Discord bot I made for fun designed to scrape a gaming site for specific usernames and notify the user who requested it via DM as well as in the requested channel when they come online.
 This uses a headless browser to scrape and navigate the site.
 It doesn't work on all sites, only a select few gaming forums.

 ## Features
 The bot currently supports two main commands: